The following contain answers to questions frequently asked of our personnel. They are broken out into the following sections:

-Provided the initial review of the application determines eligibility, applicants are required to take and pass a general aptitude/intelligence pre-employment test at the Fire Department offices.
+The initial review of the application determines eligibility, with eligible applicants being required to take and pass a general aptitude/intelligence pre-employment test at the Fire Department offices.
 This is normally done at the end of April.
 These tests are graded, with those scoring 70% or higher being eligible for physical agility testing.

 In early May, those selected to participate in the physical agility testing are fitted with appropriate personal protective equipment to be worn during the testing.
 After a thorough review of the requirements for each station, applicants individually begin the eight (8) station agility test.
 Each station is pass/fail, with anyone failing a station being removed from further consideration during that hiring cycle.
 Upon successful completion of the physical agility testing, applicants proceed to an individual question and answer session with an interview board consisting of department firefighters and officers.
 This board rates each applicant based on their answers to a set list of questions.

 The results of the physical agility testing and ratings from the interview board are forwarded to the Fire Chief.
 After he has reviewed each, he selects those who will be asked to participate in a second interview.
-The second interview is conducted by the Fire Chief and the two Assistant Chiefs.
+The second interview is conducted by the Fire Chief and the department's other chief officers.
 At the conclusion of these interviews, the Fire Chief makes tentative offers of employment to those he has selected for the available positions.
 This part of the process is usually completed by the end of May.